 Again, I simply painted on two coats of this glitter paint.
 I did a combination of painting and dabbing to get the glitter thicker in certain areas.
 Let dry thoroughly.
 I let mine dry overnight.

 For the stems, I wrapped jute string around each stem, using E6000 Craft Adhesive to make sure the string won’t be coming off anytime soon.
-Furniture nail tacks from the hardware store stuck through a decorative glittered leaf – purposely matched in the identical colors – was the finishing touch.
+The finishing touch was a furniture nail tack stuck through a decorative glittered fake leaf.

 I like the tone on tone colors of the leaves, paint and glitter, which keep the pumpkins looking understated and not too glitzy.